Covid 19 coronavirus: Hospitality, tourism and transport workers to be tested

 And they should consider some asymptomatic testing, it said.

-Auckland epidemiologist Rod Jackson said it made sense for the focus to be on those workers, who might then keep a good eye on their symptoms and have a lower threshold to take themselves for testing.
+Auckland epidemiologist Rod Jackson said the benefit of the focus on those workers was that they might then keep a good eye on their symptoms and have a lower threshold to take themselves for testing.

 But all New Zealanders should have a low threshold and get tested - even if they thought they only had a cold, he said.